To Apply for our Sixth Form

 PSHCE

-Health and wellbeing: Mental health – Balance, sleep, responding to setbacks, depression and coping strategies, body image
+Health and wellbeing: Mental health – The importance of mental health – Balance, sleep, responding to setbacks, depression and coping strategies, body image – followed by an end of term assessment on mental health and wellbeing.

 Business